 Embodied Altars: Portals of Ancestral Reverence is from Candace's Braided Seeds ZINE

 Note: There are many ways, across many lineages, to practice ancestor reverence.
-I have not be blessed to find a living teacher to guide me in such practices but I have found my own path and philosophy that is ever evolving.
+I have not been blessed to find a living teacher to guide me in such practices but I have found my own path and philosophy that is ever evolving.
 In this piece, I share some of my journey with you in hopes that it supports you in connecting to your lineage.

 You are an embodiment of your ancestral lineage(s) and as such you are the primary altar upon which you tend to your relationship with your ancestors.
 Pausing to acknowledge this powerful truth is where the practice of ancestor reverence begins.